Jukaio/CPP-Programming/Networking for Games/charlie/README.md

 ![Bomb](https://user-images.githubusercontent.com/47029889/214389747-ce353976-b9c4-446e-91b8-851638622306.gif)

 Used libraries:
-Charlie from teacher,
+- Charlie from teacher - got further extended as needed,
-pugixml from the net
+- pugixml from the net

 UDP Network; Server and client based
 The server is authoritative